demeph/BDD/TP3/CompteRenduTP3.md

 	pas_droit exception;
 BEGIN
    Select count(*) into nbLigne from avis where idcl = idc and refl = refe;
-   if nbLigne is null then
+   if nbLigne = 0 then
    	raise pas_droit;
   	else
 		if eval is not null then